anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

     <td>4</td>
     <td><a href="#draft-the-template-deliverables">Draft the template deliverables</a><br><br>(Drafting phase)</td>
     <td><ul>
-          <li>Use your template resources document to create the drafts for the rest of your deliverables in Google Docs: template file, template guide, template process.</li>
+          <li>Use the Google Docs attached to that issue to create the drafts for the rest of your deliverables in Google Docs: template file, template guide, template process.</li>
-          <li>Use the Google Docs attached to that issue to compose the drafts of the template file deliverables.</li>
           <li>Meet with your working group or writing partners to workshop on and get advice on your drafts while you are working on them.</li>
         </ul>
     </td>